mario-nakazawa/csc493-fall2021/final.report.and.video.md

 # To Submit
   - Commit your updated code to Github.
   - Post [Video(s) (linked to YouTube)] publically and submit links to Moodle.
-  - Update all the docuemntation to reflect the current state of the project.
+  - Update all the documentation to reflect the current state of the project.